 Amsterdam is one of my favorite European cities not because of sex, drugs and Dutch beers.
 The city is so much more than these.
 It definitely deserves more than a visit of its coffee shops and the Red Light District.
 There are many things to see, do and experience in this vibrant city.
 If you have at least three days to spend in Amsterdam, then here are the essentials that you need to know before you go.
-It covers many important information for backpackers, specially tips and tricks on traveling Amsterdam on a budget.
+It covers many important information for travellers, specially tips and tricks on traveling Amsterdam on a budget.

 What Are The Best Things to See?